 That’s more than $13,000 you’ll have to give to the government, and that amount doesn’t even include any additional taxes your state might collect.

-How to Minimize Rental Property Taxes When You Sell
+How to Minimize Investment Property Taxes When You Sell

 There are numerous benefits to owning income-producing real estate, including recurring cash flow, long-term appreciation in market value, and reducing your taxable net income with ownership, business, and depreciation deductions.